To my children:

 There are no boundaries with mom.

 You can come find her wherever she might be.
-Whether she is out in the kitchen making dinner, or in the bathroom, trying to catch a shower.
+Whether she is out in the kitchen making dinner, or in the bathroom, trying to grab a shower.
 There is nothing wrong with her having an audience even during her most private times, right?

 You can talk to her pretty much anytime, too.